 A hugely versatile artist, American soprano Jacquelyn Stucker is a graduate of the New England Conservatory with a Doctorate in Musical Arts, and an alumna of the Jette Parker Young Artist Programme at The Royal Opera House, Covent Garden.
 Hailed by The Boston Globe as “glowing,” “incandescent,” and “a singing actress to be reckoned with,” Stucker masters a broad ranging repertoire of concert works, recital, opera, and contemporary music.

-In the 2021/22 season, Stucker returns to her alma mater, the Royal Opera House as Karolka Jenůfa and makes her house debut with Festival d'Aix-en-Provence as the title role in L’incoronazione di Poppea.
+In the 2021/22 season, Stucker returns to her alma mater, the Royal Opera House as Karolka Jenůfa and makes house debuts at the Festival d'Aix-en-Provence in the title role of L’incoronazione di Poppea; and Palau de les Arts Reina Sofía as Dalinda Ariodante.
 Engagements on the concert platform include Strauss Vier letzte Lieder and Hansel Hänsel und Gretel with Atlanta Symphony Orchestra under the baton of Sir Donald Runnicles; Hanns Eisler’s Deutsche Sinfonie with NDR Elbphilharmonie Orchester and Eurydice Orfeo et Eurydice with Washington Concert Opera.

 Other recent highlights include exciting house and role debuts as Armida Rinaldo at Glyndebourne; and Tytania A Midsummer Night’s Dream and Gretel Hänsel und Gretel, both at Deutsche Oper Berlin; and Azema in David Alden’s new production of Semiramide at Bayerische Staatsoper and Royal Opera House, Covent Garden.
 As a Jette Parker Young Artist, highlights at the Royal Opera House included Aphrodite in Henze’s Phaedra, Frasquita in Barrie Kosky’s production of Carmen - broadcast worldwide in March 2018 as part of the ROH Live Cinema Season, Alessandro in Handel’s Berenice, Susanna (Cover) in Le Nozze di Figaro with John Eliot Gardiner conducting, and Prilepa in The Queen of Spades under the baton of Antonio Pappano.